anshul1204/anshul1204-capstoneproject-MAT496/README.md

 [DONE] Step 7: User Input Layer & Itinerary Generation Interface
 This step allows the user to enter their trip details and receive a generated itinerary.

-[TO-DO] Step 8: Conflict Resolution & Final Cost Breakdown Output
+[DONE] Step 8: Conflict Resolution & Final Cost Breakdown Output
 This step displays how conflicts were fixed and shows the final cost breakdown for clarity.